Vaginal & Female Health

 - Asking for some patient testimonials

-What to expect during vaginal laser treatments
+What to expect during treatment:

 Laser vaginal treatments are minimally invasive treatments.
 During a treatment, only a small and gentle insertion piece is placed in the affected area.
 Often described by patients are being comfortable or even “warm”, the insertion piece does not cause pain to the patient.
-In some cases, a numbing cream may be applied before the onset of the vaginal treatment in order to make sure the patient is not in any discomfort throughout the treatment.
+In some cases, a numbing cream may be applied before the onset of the vaginal treatment to make sure the patient is not in any discomfort throughout the treatment.
 Some patients have said they experience slight irritation or tingling in the affected area during the treatment.
 During a vaginal laser treatment, the skin in the area is neither cut nor burned, as the gynecological laser treatment is designed to be minimally invasive and comfortable.

-What to expect after vaginal laser treatments
+What to expect after treatment:

 After having laser gynecological treatments Toronto, it is normal to have mild swelling and erythema in the treated area.
 In some cases, patients may observe spotting or an increase in vaginal secretions for a few days after the treatment.
 Some patients have noted a discomfort similar to mild menstrual cramps right after receiving the treatment.
 These are all normal and quite common after a vaginal laser treatment.

 To ensure the best results, it is important to take care to prevent any trauma to the treated area.
-This can be achieved by abstaining from sexual intercourse for at least seven days post-treatment, refraining from inserting tampons for one menstrual cycle, and generally avoiding any activities that cause a rapid increase in pressure onto the bladder for about a month after the treatment.
+This can be achieved by abstaining from sexual intercourse for at least 7 days post-treatment, refraining from inserting tampons for one menstrual cycle, and generally avoiding any activities that cause a rapid increase in pressure onto the bladder for about a month after the treatment.

 Possible risks and complications

 Other than the short-term side effects mentioned above, including mild swelling, erythema, and increased vaginal secretions, there are no long-term effects associated with laser gynaecological treatments.

 Need more information?